fiboa/specification/core/validation.md

 For objects:

 - `properties` (sub-schemas must be compliant to fiboa Schema)
+- `additionalProperties`
-  Note: In objects additional properties are disallowed by default (JSON Schema: `additionalProperties: false`).
+  (Note: In objects additional properties are disallowed by default, i.e. the default value is `false`.

-fiboa Schema can be translated into JSON Schema.
+  In JSON Schema the default value is `true`.)